 But those are also really clearly scoped problems that an organization can address and, as a result, get the most out of these tools.

 AI to accelerate threat detection is a positive innovation.
-The failure of human intelligence to process and act effectively on emerging threat data remains a tough challenge.
+The failure of human intelligence to process and act effectively on emerging threat data (your steps 2-4) remains a tough challenge.
 I wrote about that in relation to school violence here:

 Really sharp framing of the organiztional readiness problem.
 The shift from individual skill to system-level coordination is where most implementations stumble.
 I've watched a retail client deploy similar tech only to discover their escalation protocols were still built for the old model where one person owned detection and response.
 The gap betwene seeing and acting turned out to be a protocol issue, not a sensor one, which is exacly what this piece nails.